salaboy/from-monolith-to-k8s/workshop.md

   <summary>To see more details about the challenges Click to Expand</summary>

 Among some of the challenges that you might face are the following big topics:
-- Flow buried in code: for this scenario the `C4P` service is hosting the core business logic on how to handle new proposals.
-If you need to explain to non-technical people how the flow goes, you will need to dig in the code to be 100% sure about what the application is doing
+- **Flow buried in code and visbility for non-technical users**: for this scenario the `C4P` service is hosting the core business logic on how to handle new proposals.
+If you need to explain to non-technical people how the flow goes, you will need to dig in the code to be 100% sure about what the application is doing.
+Non-technical users will never sure about how their applications are working, as they can only have limited visibility of what is going on.
+How would you solve the visibility challenge?
-- Edge Cases and Errors:
-- Dealing with changes:
-- ....
+- **Edge Cases and Errors**: This simple example, shows what is usually called the **happy path**, where all things goes as expected.
+In real life implementations, the amount of steps that happens to deal with complex scenarios grows.
+If you want to cover and have visibility on all possible edge cases and how the organization deals with logical errors that might happen in real life situations, it is key to document and expose this information not only to technical users.
+How would you document and keep track of every possible edge case and errors that can happen in your distributed applications?
+How would you do that for a monolith application?
+- **Dealing with changes**: for an organization, being able to understand how their applications are working today, compared on how they were working yesterday is vital for communication, in some cases for compliance and of course to make sure that different deparments are in sync.
+The faster that you want to go with microservices, the more you need to look outside the development departments to apply changes into the production environments.
+You will need tools to make sure that everyone is in the same page when changes are introduced.
+How do you deal with changes today in your applications?
+How do you expose to non-technical users the differences between the current version of your application that is running in production compared with the new one that you want to promote?
+- **Implementing Time-Based Actions/Notifications**: I dare to say that about 99% of applications require some kind of notification mechanism that needs to deal with scheduled actions at some point in the future or require to be triggered every X amount of time.
+When working with distributed system, this is painful, as you will need a distributed scheduler to guarantee that things scheduled to trigger are actually triggered when the time is right.
+How would you implement these time based behaviours?
+If you are thinking about **Kubernetes Cron Jobs** that is definitely a wrong answer.
+- **Reporting and Analytics**: if you look at how the services of applications are storing data, you will find out that the structures used are not optimized for reporting or doing analytics.
+A common approach, is to push the infomration that is relevant to create reports or to do analytics to [ElasticSearch](https://www.elastic.co/elastic-stack) where data can be indexed and structured for efficient querying.
+Are you using ElasticSearch or a similar solution for building reports or running analytics?

+In version 2 of the application you will be working to make your application's internals more visibile to non-technical users.

 </details>